 We know developers are natural problem solvers, and lack of compatibility creates problems.
 Many developers are skilled enough to build workarounds, but we wanted to save you the time.

 - Date shipped: Ongoing

 - Key benefit: Greater user control resulting in improved performance

 - Secondary benefits: Memory requirements reduced; stability increased, corrected error handling on Linux

 Giving you more user-control means you can reduce memory and increase speed.

 What was wrong with other PDF products?

 Other products, including major market players Aspose, iText and SyncFusion were using outdated, unsecure solutions.
 They were using free and open source software that was known to have security vulnerabilities, putting a significant burden on their customers.
-We recognised that the underlying Document Object Models were flawed and the act of opening a PDF could ultimately result in breaking it.
+We recognized that the underlying Document Object Models were flawed and the act of opening a PDF could ultimately result in breaking it.
 Free solutions were ultimately as good as commercial and there was room for a new player - enter our developers - to solve this problem, with a higher performing solution.

 What is PDFium in relation to IronPDF?

-To understand what PDFium is - it is a Google project which provides the PDF viewing and form filling interface for Chrome, MacOS, Windows and almost every piece of software other than Adobe Acrobat itself.
+To understand what PDFium is - it is a Google project which provides the PDF viewing and form filling interface for Chrome, macOS, Windows and almost every piece of software other than Adobe Acrobat itself.
 It is the world's most developed and used PDF library, which we are proud to use, extend and contribute to.